Graduate Student Admission Requirements

 There are several ways to meet the English proficiency requirement for graduate admission to Humboldt State University.

-You have completed a general education English composition course at a California community college or university;
+- You have completed a general education English composition course at a California community college or university; OR

-3. If your native language is English and/or the majority of your education has been in English, you may be exempt from the TOEFL/IELTS requirements.
+If your native language is English and/or the majority of your education has been in English, or if the official language of your country is English, you may be exempt from the TOEFL/IELTS requirements.
 Please inquire at the time of application.

 An international applicant may be admitted to a campus as an unclassified post-baccalaureate student if the applicant satisfies the requirements of each of the three following lettered subdivisions: